Genivia/Husky/README.md

     > save.
     > bye.

 This creates the `Husky' executable with the prelude functions preloaded.
+You can also load one or more programs and then save the executable with the programs included.

 Husky source files: